The Bankrate promise

 - Profitability: If your company has high revenue but high expenses, it may not have a lot of free cash to make payments on a new debt.
 Higher profit makes a company a less risky borrower.

-Many LLC loans come with loan fees in addition to interest rates or factor rates.
+Many LLC business loans come with loan fees in addition to interest rates or factor rates.
 It’s important to know what fees you might pay and whether you can negotiate or avoid them.

 Origination fees are common on term loans and other large loans.
 They’re a percentage of the borrowed amount, often between 2 percent and 5 percent.